-SHAS Main Office 781-784-8724
+SHAS Main Office 781-784-8724, ext.
+1

 Email Office@striarhebrew.org

 Fax 781-793-0654

 Teacher Email First name initial, last name@striarhebrew.org

 Attendance/Dismissal Changes attendance@striarhebrew.org

-If you need to contact your child's teacher(s) or a school administrator, please send an e-mail directly to the teacher with the pertinent information.
-You may leave a voice mail message for teachers 24 hours a day through the main office.
-You may leave a voice mail message for the Executive Director, Admissions and Marketing Director, Business Office, Director of Teaching and Learning and the Director of Educational Resource and Student Support Services directly through the phone system.
+If you need to contact your child's teacher(s) or a school administrator, please send an email directly to the teacher with the pertinent information.
+You may leave a voicemail message for teachers 24 hours a day through the main office.
+You may leave a voicemail message for the Head of School, Director of Admissions & Community Engagement, Business Office, Director of Teaching and Learning and the Director of Educational Resources and Student Support Services directly through the phone system.
 Please follow the prompts.
 In most cases, we will respond to you within 24 hours (business hours).
 We ask that you respect the staff's family time and refrain from calling them at home.